doc-ai/tensorio-ios/README.md

 ]
 ```

-A standard set of dequantization functions is supported and describes the range you want to dequantize back to:
+A standard set of dequantization functions is supported and describes *the range of values you want to dequantize back to*:

 ```json
 "dequantize": {